Islandora/documentation/docs/user-documentation/resource-nodes.md

 Context will use whichever Condition applies (as long as you don't check "Require all conditions").
 That is, if the "PDFjs" display hint option in the node edit form is checked, *or* if the node's media has a Mime type of `application/pdf`, the media content will be rendered using the PDFjs viewer.

-The second way to use the media's Mime type to render its content with the PDFjs viewer is to create a separate Context that will detect the media's Mime type and use the configured View mode automatically.
+The second way to use the media's Mime type to render its content with the PDFjs viewer is to create a separate Context that will detect the media's Mime type and use the configured display mode automatically.
 To do this, create a new Context.
-Add a "Node has Media with Mime type" condition and specify the Mime type, and then add a "Change View mode" Reaction that selects the desired view mode:
+Add a "Node has Media with Mime type" condition and specify the Mime type, and then add a "Change View mode" Reaction that selects the desired display mode:

 ![Display hints](../assets/resource_nodes_view_mode_context.png)

 Finally, save your Context.
-From that point on, whenever the media for a node has the configured Mime type, Drupal will render the media using the corresponding view mode.
+From that point on, whenever the media for a node has the configured Mime type, Drupal will render the media using the corresponding display mode.

 The node-level and global approaches are not exclusive to one another.
 One Context can override another depending on the order of execution.
 Whichever Condition applies last between the node-level Condition (which in this case is the "Node has term" condition) the global Condition (which is "Node has Media with Mime type"), that one will override the other.
-An example of having the View mode specified in the node edit form intentionally override the View mode based on Mime type is to have media with the `image/jp2` mime-type configured to use to use the OpenSeadragon viewer, but to manually select the OpenSeadragon view mode for nodes with JPEG media (for example, a very large JPEG image of a map, where the OpenSeadragon's pan and zoom features would be useful).
+An example of having the display mode specified in the node edit form intentionally override the display mode based on Mime type is to have media with the `image/jp2` mime-type configured to use to use the OpenSeadragon viewer, but to manually select the OpenSeadragon display mode for nodes with JPEG media (for example, a very large JPEG image of a map, where the OpenSeadragon's pan and zoom features would be useful).

 ## Members